 - __________ fosters innovation.
 Why do you say that?

-- How do you feel about sharing as a moral imperative for educators?
+- What do you feel is a moral imperative for educators?

-- What is your story?
+- What is your professional journey story?
 What story do you want the world to know?

-- What would be the ONE thing you would change about education?
+- What is the one thing you would change about education?

-There are different ways to record yourself and share the video on your blog:
+There are two ways to record yourself and share your 30-second video on your blog:

-- Use your webcam on your computer or use your cell phone/tablet to record the video
+1. Use your webcam on your computer or your cell phone/tablet to record the video.

 If you are recording on your cell phone, make sure you turn the camera to face you.